Egypt–Syria relations: 2013–2024

 On 19 May 2023, on the sidelines of the 2023 Arab League Summit, the presidents of both countries met and held a conversation about bilateral relations.
 It was the first meeting between the heads of the two states since 2011.

 2024–present

 During the 2024 fall of the Assad regime in Syria led by Hay'at Tahrir al-Sham, Rassd News Network reported that Egyptians took to the streets of the country en masse to celebrate the rebels' victory.

 Egypt's foreign minister, Badr Abdelatty discussed his country's support for the Syrian people with his counterpart from the Syrian transitional government, Asaad Hassan al-Shaybani, on 31 December 2024.
 On 3 January 2025, Egypt imposed a global ban on Syrians entering the country, with exceptions for those holding temporary residency.

 On 5 March 2025, Syrian President Ahmed al-Sharaa visited Cairo and met Egyptian President Abdel Fattah el-Sisi.
+In January 2026, an Egyptian trade delegation met with President al-Sharaa in Damascus to discuss a partnership to restart stalled factories and rehabilitate Syrian infrastructure, with both sides emphasizing that such economic collaboration serves regional stability and shared interests.